 Many Ramsar Sites are also protected under national schemes or regional systems such as the European Union’s Natura 2000 network.
 Some are also inscribed on the World Heritage List under the UNESCO World Heritage Convention.
 Others are also UNESCO Biosphere Reserves or on part of these Reserves.

-At its 19th meeting in 1996, the Ramsar Standing Committee adopted a decision that defines recommended wording for signs at all Ramsar Sites, when translated into the local languages of the sites.
+At its 19th meeting in 1996, the Convention on Wetlands Standing Committee adopted a decision that defines recommended wording for signs at all Ramsar Sites, when translated into the local languages of the sites.
 Read the guidance here.